jiakaiBot/deCloudflare/subfiles/google_ad_planner_top_1000_sites.md

 | 998 | zedge.net |  | 3,900,000 | 210,000,000 |
 | 999 | canalblog.com |  | 3,900,000 | 98,000,000 |
 | 1000 | trialpay.com | Merchant Services, Payment Systems | 3,800,000 | 28,000,000 |

+As of April 2021, most sites are still online.

+Q. **How many % of top 1,000 most visited sites(2010) are using Cloudflare?**

+A.